Massachusetts Sexual Harassment Attorneys

 Who is Responsible for Workplace Sexual Harassment in Massachusetts?

 Sexual harassment cases are deeply complex.
 Employers can be held liable for sexual harassment that occurs at their workplace.
 This is true even when the harasser is a colleague of the victim’s and potentially when the harassment comes from individuals outside the company, such as a client or a vendor.
 Ultimately, these are fact-specific cases.
-Employers can be held responsible if they created a situation that allowed sexual harassment to occur or persist or they failed to take reasonable action to stop the problem and protect their employee.
+Employers can be held responsible if they created a situation that allowed sexual harassment to occur or persist or they failed to take reasonable action to stop the problem and protect their employees.
 Under Massachusetts state law, all employers with six or more employees are required to establish written sexual harassment policies.
 These policies should include language that provides that sexual harassment in the workplace and retaliation against employees for filing sexual harassment claims is unlawful.

 Retaliation for a Sexual Harassment Claim